-A phenomenology was appropriate for this study, as the intention was to understand and describe the “lived experiences” (Van Manen, 1990, p.
-9) of graduate students in environmental science fields when acquiring the statistical computing skills necessary to implement statistics in their research.
-Implementation of statistics is necessary for many of these students to succeed in their Master’s and doctoral research, however across these fields students are not acquiring these necessaary skills within their graduate curriculum.
-A phenomenology aims to capture the essence of this shared experience through bracketing, analyzing, and comparing the experiences of different people (Patton, 2002, p.
+Phenomenology is a study of “people’s conscious experience of their life-world” (Schram, 2003, p.
+71) or their “lived experiences” (Van Manen, 1990, p.
+9).
+As compared to case study research which stresses the “unit of analysis, not the topic of investigation” (Merriam, 2009, p.
+41, emphasis in original), a phenomenology aims to depict the essence or the structure of a shared experience through analyzing and comparing the experiences of different people (Patton, 2002, p.
 106).

+A phenomenology was appropriate for this study, as the intention was to understand and describe the experiences of graduate students in environmental science fields when acquiring the statistical computing skills necessary to implement statistics in their research.
+Implementation of statistics is necessary for many of these graduate students to succeed in their Master’s and doctoral research.
+However, across these fields students are not acquiring these necessaary skills within their graduate curriculum.

+This study focuses on the shared experiences of graduate environmenal science student as they acquire the computational skills necessary to apply statistics in their research.
+Participants for this study were not chosen to illustrate different aspects of a shared experience.
+Rather, these participants act as a cohort to illuminate the understand the phenomenon of acquiring the computational skills necessary to implement statistics through participants’ lived experiences.
+Aspects from each of the study’s participants backgrounds may characterize a “typical” graduate student in the environmental sciences, however, it is not the intention of these participant characterizations to focus on how backgrounds impact the experience of this phenomenon.

 Participants

-Students were recruited from the second semester of a graduate-level applied statistics course sequence in the spring of 2017.
+Students were recruited from the second semester of a graduate-level Applied Statistics course sequence in the spring of 2017.
 These students were interviewed following their spring break, nearly halfway through the course.
 Only graduate students taking the course for their respective master’s or doctoral programs in environmental science fields were considered.

-Every environmental science graduate student was requested to complete a survey detailing their previous statistics and computer science courses, the computer languages they had experiences with, and their independent research experience.
+Every environmental science graduate student was requested to complete a survey detailing their previous Statistics and Computer Science courses, the computer languages with which they had experiences, and their independent research experience.
 A total of eight graduate environmental science students were enrolled in this course in the spring of 2017, all of which completed the survey.
 All eight of these students were then asked to participate in an in-depth interview, of which five agreed.
-The interview protocol was approved through the Montana State University Institutional Review Board (AT030918-EX) and written consent to participate was obtained for every subject.
+The survey and interview protocol were approved through the Montana State University Institutional Review Board (AT030918-EX) and written consent to participate was obtained from every participant.
+Names of participants used in this paper are pseudonyms.

-The five students who agreed to be interviewed all identified as women, and all had taken the first course in the graduate-level applied statistics sequence in the last two years.
-Additional details of these five participants are summarized in Table 1.
+The five students who agreed to be interviewed all identified as women, and all had taken the first course in the graduate-level Applied Statistics sequence in the last two years.
+Four of the interview participants had begun or were nearly finished with their master’s thesis, while Robin had just begun to work on the projects associated with her dissertation.